Plane carrying five crashes into Colorado reservoir

 "No identities of those onboard have been released at this time, pending notification of next of kin."

-She said the plane crashed into the Ridgway Reservoir, about 25 miles south of Montrose, Colorado.
-Whitmore said it went down in 60 to 90 feet of water about 90 feet from shore.
+She said the plane crashed into the Ridgway Reservoir, about 25 miles (40 km) south of Montrose, Colorado.
+Whitmore said it went down in 60 to 90 feet (18 to 27 metres) of water about 90 feet from shore.

 The plane, thought to be a single-engine Socata TBM700, was registered to a corporation in Alabama and en route to Montrose from Bartlesville, Oklahoma, Whitmore said.